cgtrout/MSFS-PyScriptManager/readme.md

 # Technical Notes
 - The provided launcher exe is provided for ease of use.
 It is also possible to launch the script "/Launcher/Launcher.py" from "WinPython/WinPython Command Prompt.exe" if you prefer to not launch from the EXE.
 The exe can be built by launching "Build.bat" in "\Launcher\LauncherApp" as the "TCC" C-Compiler is included.
 - You can easily create your own scripts and run them as well.
-Note that if you need to add any libraries use the "WinPython/WinPython Command Prompt.exe" and run the "pip" command to add a lib.
+Note that if you need to add any libraries use the "WinPython/WinPython Command Prompt.exe" and run the "pip" command from here to add a library to the WinPython directory.